RubyLichtenstein/RxTest/README.md

-RxTest is a Kotlin library for testing RxJava.
+RxTest is a Kotlin library for testing RxJava inspired by scala test.

+#### Main features
 * **Clear tests.**
 * **Easy to extend.**
 * **Simple to use.**